 THC also stimulates certain cannabinoid receptors that increase the release of dopamine, a neurotransmitter related to feelings of pleasure.
 This effect, common to many drugs of misuse (including heroin, cocaine, amphetamine, and nicotine), may be the basis of its reinforcing properties and its recreational use.
 The effect is reversed by naloxone, suggesting an opioid link.

 People use marijuana to achieve the feeling of elation (a high), giddiness, and relaxation.
 Marijuana also produces sensory perception changes; colors may seem brighter, music more vivid, and emotions more profound.

 When cannabis is consumed for recreational purposes, the following effects are possible:

 - Change in perception - marijuana can have slight hallucinogenic effects, making users see reality in a distorted way

 - Alteration in mood - some may experience euphoria, become more animated, while others enter a state of relaxation

 - Reduction in blood pressure

-- Impairment of concentration
+- Impairment of concentration and memory

 - Reduced psychomotor coordination